pclava/mips_assembler/README.md

 The particular details of the MIPS instruction set were sourced from _MIPS Assembly Language Programmer's Guide_ (Silicon Graphics, 1992).

 ## Usage
 To assemble a file, you can use `build`, which expects one or two arguments.
 The first argument is always the source assembly file.
-If a second argument for the output path is not given, the assembler writes the binary to `a.out` in the same directory.
+If a second argument for the output path is not given, the assembler writes the binary to `a.bin` in the same directory.
 You can also pass `-h` as an argument, which outputs this file.
 Alternatively, you can run the executable directly, which always requires two arguments: the source and the destination.